-Results showed that at the proposed price of \$2.1 million per treatment course (to be paid across five years given treatment success), all eligible patients could be treated over the span of five years without crossing the ICER budget impact threshold of \$734 million per year.
-Similarly, all eligible patients could be treated with beti-cel without reaching the potential budget impact threshold at the three threshold prices (approximately \$1.85 million, \$2.11 million, and \$2.38 million per course of treatment).
+Results showed that at the proposed price of \$2.1 million per treatment course (to be paid upfront but including an 80% payback option if patients do not achieve transfusion independence), all eligible patients could be treated over the span of five years without crossing the ICER budget impact threshold of \$734 million per year.
+Similarly, all eligible patients could be treated with beticel without reaching the potential budget impact threshold at the three threshold prices (approximately \$1.84 million, \$2.12 million, and \$2.39 million per course of treatment).
 Given that we did not observe any potential budget impact findings above our budget impact threshold, due to the small projected population size, we will not be presenting the above findings in graphical form.